Andrew Ryder artist statement

 Artists in their work externalise something of themselves and I believe I do this with my work to varying degrees.
 Art practice is a continuing evolution and there is never a final absolute moment.
 There are high points, disasters, mistakes and dead ends, but never a finality.

 My recent 3D work has been constrained by space.
-I make light pieces and paintings.
-The light pieces are modular, flexible in scale and orientation and can be independent of location with portable power sources.
-I make work that I critique and can be fascinated by each day.
+I made light pieces and paintings.
+The light pieces were modular, flexible in scale and orientation and can be independent of location with portable power sources.
+I made work that I critique and can be fascinated by each day.
 The pieces that survive exist as comparative experiences.
-Colour is the most important element and my current use of it stems from my earliest study at art school.
+Colour was the most important element and my use of it stemmed from my earliest study at art school.
 My paintings in recent years recall past themes of differential depth.

 My work is held internationally in many private collections.